Driving Directions St Lucia

 Saint Lucia is located between the Atlantic Ocean and the Caribbean Sea.
 The harbor waters at the port of Castries are 8 meters (27 feet) deep, but the island’s underwater geography varies drastically.
 There are extensive coral reefs, underwater cliffs, walls, and mountains in Saint Lucia’s waters.
 Saint Lucia is separated from Martinique to the north by the Saint Lucia Channel and from Saint Vincent to the south by Saint Vincent Passage.

-Click here for St Lucia Google maps, MapQuest & more detailed country facts.
+Click here for St Lucia Google Maps, MapQuest & more detailed country facts.